polyfy/polylith/readme.md

   readme.md
 ```

+The `.keep` file is put there to prevent git to remove `components/user/resources/user`
+(empty directories are pruned by git).

 The command also printed out this message:
 ```
   Remember to add src, resources and test directories to 'deps.edn' files.